 The DFDL information set is presented above in Figure 1 DFDL Infoset Object Model as an object model using a Unified Modeling Language (UML) class diagram [UML].

-The structure of the information set follows the Composite design pattern [].
+The structure of the information set follows the Composite design pattern [Composite].
 In case of inconsistency or ambiguity, the following discussion takes precedence.

-DFDL can describe the format of the physical representation for data whose structure conforms to this model.
+DFDL describes the format of the physical representation for data whose structure conforms to this model.
 Note that this model allows hierarchically nested data but does not allow representation of arbitrary connected graphs of data objects.

 DFDL information sets may be created by methods (not described in this specification) other than parsing DFDL-described data.